LuminousRage/bevyjam6/README.md

 bevy build
 ```

+### Even faster feedback for testing?
+Apparently this [tool](https://github.com/TheBevyFlock/bevy_simple_subsecond_system) hotpatches functions to test on the
+spot, but I haven't looked into it yet.

 ### Testing
 We don't test here.
 But if it would be easier to work on a feature with tests, see `cargo test`.